open-life-science/policies-procedures-and-docs/cohort-procedures-and-templates/Cohort-call-facilitator-Guide.md

 ### 1. Call Facilitator

-**These facilitators hold responsibilities for before and during the cohort calls**
+**These facilitators hold responsibilities before and during the cohort calls**

 * What you need: Etherpad link for the cohort call notes